 By 1500 A.D., Islam had been introduced to the Hausa by Arab traders.
 Many of the urban Hausa embraced it right away, in hopes of enhancing their businesses.
 However, the villagers were not as receptive to this new religion.
-In the "holy wars" of 1804 and 1808, the Hausa were conquered by the Fulani, their staunch Islamic neighbors.
-At that time, many of the villagers were either forced or bribed into becoming Muslim.
-They adopted some of Islam's basic outward behaviors and rituals, but did not "sell out" as many of the urban Hausa did.

 Today, many of the rural Hausa are only superficially Muslim, and their religious practices have been mixed with local traditions.
 They believe in a variety of spirits, both good and bad.
 Traditional rituals include making sacrificial offerings to the spirits and to the spirit possessed.
 Most rituals are performed by family members, but specialists are called upon to cure diseases.

 * Scripture Prayers for the Hausa in Niger.